 Taking an English test is an important step for healthcare professionals looking to migrate, register and work in an English-speaking country.
-While this is the primary aim, it it makes sense to choose the English test that is most useful to your medical career.
+While this is the primary aim, it makes sense to choose the English test that is most useful to your medical career.

 Whether you’re a nurse, doctor or another healthcare professional, choosing a test that aligns with your professional goals is important.
 But not all English tests offer the same practical benefits to those that sit them.